mlatoundji/MeetCopilot/README.md

    - **Whisper**: via OpenAI’s \(`/transcribe/whisper`\) endpoint, or
    - **AssemblyAI**: via \(`/transcribe/assemblyai`\).
 4. **Summaries**:
-   - Generates or requests a summary every 15 minutes to keep the conversation streamlined.
+   - Generates or requests a summary every **X** minutes to keep the conversation streamlined.
    - Stores these summaries to reconstitute context over time.
 5. **Reply Suggestions**:
    - Provides 3 bullet-point suggestions for how to respond, taking into account the latest question and conversation context.